suvadradevi/py_assignment/ass4/README.md

     3. A message is printed in order to handle it.

 ---
-# task(2) : Using math module for functions like:
+# task(2) : Writting and appending in a file:
-  1. 'math' module is imported into the python program
-  2. Number as input is accepted from the user
-  3. Futher, square root, logarithm of base e, sine in radians are calculated.
+  1. A file named 'output.txt' is created in the same folder as that of the detecting python files.
+  2. User imput to write in the file was stored in 'write_text' variable
+  3. User imput to append aditional text in the file was stored in 'append_text' variable
+  4.  'file1' variable open the file in write mode.
+  5.  'writing' variable writes the content of 'write_text' variable in the file
+  6.  'appending' variable appends the content of 'append_text' variable in the file
+  7.  'file1'variable open the file in read mode.
+  8.  'reading' variable reads the file.
-  4. The result is then displayed.
+  9. The file is then displayed using 'reading' variable
+  10. The file is closed using 'file1' variable.